SanyamSwami123/Software-Requirement-Specification-Format/README.md

 * Purpose of this document
 * Scope of this document
 * Overview
-2. General description
-3. Functional Requirements
+2. Functional Requirements
-4. Interface Requirements
+3. Interface Requirements
-5. Performance Requirements
+4. Performance Requirements
-6. Design Constraints
+5. Design Constraints
-7. Non-Functional Attributes
+6. Non-Functional Attributes
-8. Preliminary Schedule and Budget
+7. Preliminary Schedule and Budget
-9. Appendices
+8. Appendices

 #### Introduction